 This module is delivered via:

-This module is designed to be an independent study project, where you have the freedom to decide when and how you do much of the work.
+This module is designed to be an independent study project, where you have some freedom to decide when and how you do much of the work.

-In the Autumn Term, however, there are eight (8) required lectures to help you plan and develop your project.
+In the Autumn Term, however, there are four (4) required lectures and two Workshops to help you plan and develop your project.
 That is, you will have some facilitated learning activities during the term to get your project going and to keep it on track.

-From Week 9 onwards you will also have access to a tutor who will assist you with the research process and provide support for the rest of the duration of the module.
+In Week 9 you will have your first tutorial and meet you tutor who will assist you with the research process and provide support for the rest of the duration of the module.

 Your tutor is your primary point of contact and support during much of the research and writing process, and it is important to seek their advice during group meetings and during their academic support hours during term time.
 However, you are ultimately responsible for scheduling, developing, and completing the project.
 This is an independent, self-directed project.